 Hungry lights in our skies

 UFOs are not something new.
 Strange things in the sky have appeared in almost every age of our human evolution.
-The gods came on their chariots, and demanded sacrifices.
+The gods came on their chariots and demanded sacrifices.
 We are property, Fort said.
-The ancient mayan gods, or the summerian gods, or the chinese divine kings, all required from humans labour and gold.
+The ancient Mayan gods, or the Sumerian gods, or the Chinese divine kings, all required from humans labor and gold.
 And blood.
-One of the things that has always intrigued me is the fact that sacrifices and pain were always part of religious adorance.
+One of the things that have always intrigued me is the fact that sacrifices and pain were always part of religious worship.
 The film trilogy Matrix made the whole world think about this possibility: we are here only to provide a service to other entities.
 In the film, humans provided energy to the machines which kept them under a simulated reality.
-Conspiracy theories involving reptilians or “illuminati” sometimes blame them for large-scale conflicts such as terrorist attacks and warfare.
-The attacks of september 11th are sometimes thought to be a sort of ritualized sacrifice, with an undetermined -to us- purpose.
+Conspiracy theories involving reptilians or “Illuminati” sometimes blame them for large-scale conflicts such as terrorist attacks and warfare.
+The attacks of September 11th are sometimes thought to be a sort of ritualized sacrifice, with an undetermined -to us- purpose.
 Some say that it was a blood sacrifice to make the gods happy, some others wonder whether the powers-that-be are not required, in exchange for power and wealth, to carry out periodical executions to feed the hunger for energy of some discarnate entity which supposedly they’re working for.

 Yes, really.
-Religious stories from South America, Africa or the Middle East always seem to involve this common theme: we are here to work for the gods.
+Religious stories from South America, Africa, or the Middle East always seem to involve this common theme: we are here to work for the gods.
 In ancient times, the gods walked around us.
 They were the giants of the bible, they guided the ancient peoples, taught them agriculture, astrology, the wisdom of the heavens.
 But they didn’t do it for free.
-Controversial author Zacharia Sitchin claims that his intepretation of the summerian texts reveals that the human race was genetically created by these gods, who demanded from us that we mined the gold that they required for their planets.
-In Colombia, indians crafted jewelry from gold, elaborate necklaces and rings that they later simply threw into the waters of lake Guatavita.
+Controversial author Zacharia Sitchin claims that his interpretation of the Sumerian texts reveals that the human race was genetically created by these gods, who demanded from us that we mined the gold that they required for their planets.
+In Colombia, Indians crafted jewelry from gold, elaborate necklaces, and rings that they later simply threw into the waters of Lake Guatavita.
 Why?
 For the gods, apparently.